 What is RTSP?

-RTSP uses TCP (Transmission Control Protocol) to set up and maintain its connection and this connection can have very high transmission rates because it doesn’t need local downloads or caching, allowing you to access feeds and control them seamlessly.
+RTSP uses TCP to set up and maintain its connection.
+This allows for very high transmission rates without needing local downloads or caching, enabling seamless access and control of feeds.

 Benefits of RTSP for security cameras

-RTSP also provides easy access for footage to be stored on local hard drives, DVRs, and NVRs because RTSP cameras are universally supported by these devices and software, thereby allowing you to pick any DVR or NVR without worrying about the manufacturer.
+RTSP cameras let you store footage on local hard drives, DVRs, and NVRs.
+They’re widely supported, allowing you to choose any DVR or NVR without worrying about compatibility.

 What players are compatible with RTSP camera feeds?